top of page

 The verb 'abhor' traces its etymological roots to Middle English, where it was derived from the Old English word 'abhōrian.'
 This Old English term combines the prefix 'ab' (meaning 'away from') and 'hōrian' (meaning 'to hoar' or 'to become gray').
 In its original context, 'abhor' had a sense of shrinking away from something or expressing strong aversion.
 Over time, the meaning evolved to denote a deep and intense feeling of disgust or strong dislike towards someone or something.
 So, when we use the verb 'abhor' today, we are invoking its historical connection to the idea of recoiling or shrinking away from something repugnant, emphasizing the strong emotional response it conveys.

-Quiz: Find the meaning of abhor
+Quiz: Find the meaning of the verb abhor:

 Try Again!